 At The Fang Law Firm, we do not view our clients as statistics.
 Our brain injury lawyers focus on the individual and how we can help his or her unique cause.
 We track the most recent brain injury data, however, to increase our understanding of this issue and to spread awareness within our community.
 Preventing a traumatic brain injury is always better than trying to cure one.

 Traumatic brain injuries can have serious long-term personal and financial consequences.
 Victims of TBI may experience memory lapses and poor concentration, and recovery is unpredictable.
 TBI cases involve complex legal and medical issues.

-Our experienced Denver brain injury attorneys will act in your best interests at all times, deal with insurance companies on your behalf, and vigorously pursue full compensation for your injuries.
-If you or your loved one has suffered TBI through the fault of another, contact The Fang Law Firm today.
-Our Denver brain injury attorneys are tough advocates for injured people and offer free consultations.
+Our experienced Denver brain injury attorneys will act in your best interests at all times, deal with insurance companies on your behalf, and vigorously pursue full financial recovery for your injuries.
+If you or your loved one has suffered TBI through the fault of another, such as a truck accident, contact The Fang Law Firm today.
+Our Denver brain injury attorneys are tough advocates for injured people and offer case evaluations.